Approximate Equivariance in Reinforcement Learning

 \section{Abstract}

 Equivariant neural networks have shown great success in reinforcement learning, improving sample efficiency and generalization when there is symmetry in the task.
 However, in many problems, only approximate symmetry is present, which makes imposing exact symmetry inappropriate.
 Recently, approximately equivariant networks have been proposed for supervised classification and modeling physical systems.
 In this work, we develop approximately equivariant algorithms in reinforcement learning (RL).
 We define approximately equivariant MDPs and theoretically characterize the effect of approximate equivariance on the optimal $Q$ function.
-We propose novel RL architectures using relaxed group convolutions and experiment on several continuous control domains and stock trading with real financial data.
-Our results demonstrate that the approximately equivariant network performs on par with exactly equivariant networks when exact symmetries are present, and outperforms them when domains exhibit approximate symmetry.
+We propose novel RL architectures using relaxed group and steerable convolutions and experiment on several continuous control domains and stock trading with real financial data.
+Our results demonstrate that the approximately equivariant network performs on par with exactly equivariant networks when exact symmetries are present, and outperforms them when the domains exhibit approximate symmetry.
 As an added byproduct of these techniques, we observe increased robustness to noise at test time.
 Our code is available at \url{https://github.com/jypark0/approx_equiv_rl}.

-\section{Introduction}
+\section{INTRODUCTION}

 Symmetry is a powerful inductive bias that can be used to improve generalization and data efficiency in deep learning.
 One way to leverage symmetry is through equivariant neural networks, which are model classes constrained to respect the symmetry of a known ground truth.
 Equivariant neural networks have successfully been applied to image classification \citep{cohen2016group, worrall2017harmonic}, particle physics \citep{bogatskiy2020lorentz}, molecular biology \citep{satorras2021n, thomas2018tensor}, and robotic manipulation \citep{wang2022so2equivariant}.
-Empirical studies have demonstrated that equivariant networks require much less data than their standard neural network counterparts \citep{winkels20183d, wang2022so2equivariant}, can have fewer parameters \citep{weiler2019general, he2022neural}, and can generalize better to unseen data \citep{wang2020incorporating, fuchs2020se}.
+Empirical studies have demonstrated that equivariant networks require much fewer data than their standard network counterparts \citep{winkels20183d, wang2022so2equivariant}, can have fewer parameters \citep{weiler2019general, he2022neural}, and can generalize better to unseen data \citep{wang2020incorporating, fuchs2020se}.